 Some honesty, friend: I am deeply uncomfortable scripting this page.
 I'd rather strip naked, strut across town, welcome myself into my third grade teacher's home, and clip my toenails.
 Alas, that's several kids of illegal.
 And gross.
 So here I sit, dying inside as I type.
 Hooray!

-I'm a writer, improviser, and co-host of the comedy podcast Drinking with Squeegee and Mouse.
-And I am an idiot.
+I'm a poet, writer, improviser, and stigma slayer from Boston.
+And I'm an idiot.
 No, really.
 I am.

 I say that in a raw, "this is real life" way.
 It's a badge of honor.